kochman/photopush/README.md

 Plop a line such as this into your crontab:

-`@reboot $HOME/photopush/update-run.sh 2>&1`
+`@reboot $HOME/photopush/photopush.sh 2>&1`

-Photopush will pull the latest changes from its repository, overwrite any local modifications, and then run.
+## Status

+Photopush creates a `status.txt` file that contains basic status information.

+## Updating

+Create an `update.txt` file containing the Git revision you wish to deploy.
+Photopush will check this revision out and restart itself after it has transferred photos in its queue.